 Returns Cube Root of a number

-Functions are an important part because they help in executing the code on the server.
-Some of the languages to program functions are PL/pgSQL, a native language of PostgreSQL, and other scripting languages like Perl, Python, PHP etc. statistical language named PL/R can also be used to increase the efficiency of the functions.
+Functions are essential because they help execute the code on the server.
+Some of the languages to program functions are PL/pgSQL, a native language of PostgreSQL, and other scripting languages like Perl, Python, PHP, etc. The statistical language PL/R can also be used to increase the efficiency of the functions.

-Let us move to the next PostgreSQL Interview Questions.
+Let us move to the following PostgreSQL Interview Questions.

-Pgadmin is a feature that is known to form a graphical front-end administration tool.
-This feature is available under free software released under Artistic License.
-Pgadmin iii is the new database administration tool released under artistic license.
+Pgadmin is a feature known to form a graphical front-end administration tool.
+This feature is available under free software released under an Artistic License.
+PgAdmin III is a new database administration tool that has been released under the Artistic License.

 Q5.
 What is Multi-version control?

-Multi-version concurrency control or MVCC is used to avoid unnecessary locking of the database.
+Multi-version concurrency control, or MVCC, avoids unnecessary database locking.
 This removes the time lag for the user to log into his database.
 This feature or time lag occurs when someone else is accessing the content.
 All transactions are kept as a record.

 Q6.
-What will be new characteristics of PostgreSQL 9.1?
+What will be the new characteristics of PostgreSQL 9.1?

-During the process of updating the project, one can never be certain that features will go in and which ones won’t make the cut.
-The project has precise and stringent standards for quality and some patches may or may not match them before the set deadline.
-Currently, the 9.1 version is working on some important features which include JSON support, synchronous replication, nearest-neighbor geographic searches, collation at the column level, SQL/MED external data connections, security labels as well as index-only access.
-However, this list has a high chance of changing completely by the time Postgre 9.1 is released.
+During updating the project, one can never be sure which features will go in and which won’t make the cut.
+The project has precise and stringent standards for quality, and some patches may or may not match them before the set deadline.
+The 9.1 version is currently incorporating several essential features, such as JSON support, synchronous replication, nearest-neighbor geographic searches, column-level collation, SQL/MED external data connections, security labels, and index-only access.
+However, this list will likely change completely when Postgre 9.1 is released.

 Part 2 – PostgreSQL Interview Questions (Advanced)